Blu-ray: Advanced Access Content System

 The Advanced Access Content System (AACS) is a standard for content distribution and digital rights management.
-It was developed by AS Licensing Administrator, LLC (AACS LA), a consortium that includes Disney, Intel, Microsoft, Panasonic, Warner Bros., IBM, Toshiba, and Sony.
+It was developed by AACS Licensing Administrator, LLC (AACS LA), a consortium that includes Disney, Intel, Microsoft, Panasonic, Warner Bros., IBM, Toshiba, and Sony.
 Since the appearance of the format on devices in 2006, several successful attacks have been made on it.
 The first known attack relied on the trusted client problem.
 In addition, decryption keys have been extracted from a weakly protected player (WinDVD).
 Since keys can be revoked in newer releases, this is only a temporary attack, and new keys must continually be discovered in order to decrypt the latest discs.

 BD+

 BD+ was developed by Cryptography Research Inc. and is based on their concept of Self-Protecting Digital Content.
 BD+, effectively a small virtual machine embedded in authorized players, allows content providers to include executable programs on Blu-ray Discs.
 Such programs can: